-The Ophthalmology residency offered by the Veterinary Health Center is a three year program which combines residency clinical training with graduate work leading to the MS or PhD Degree.
-The goal of the program is to prepare the resident clinically and scientifically so they will be able to pursue an academic career of the highest quality.
-During the training program the resident will become qualified to take the board examination of the American College of Veterinary Ophthalmologists (ACVO) and will have completed the course work and research needed to defend for a MS of PhD degree.
+The Kansas State University Veterinary Health Center is offering a three year ophthalmology residency which combines residency training with graduate work leading to the M.S.
+Degree.
+The goal of the program is to prepare the resident to pursue an academic career if desired.
+During the training program it is expected that the resident will become qualified to take the board examination of the American Board of Veterinary Ophthalmologists (ABVO) and will have completed the course work and research needed to defend for a M.S. degree.
 This intense training program requires the successful applicant to have established an excellent academic record and to have achieved intern level or greater clinical competency.

-The resident/graduate program is directly supported by two Diplomates of the ACVO, and a veterinary technician.
-The Veterinary Health Center has an excellent case load for residency training and offers exposure to all domestic species as well as exotics.
-The Ophthalmology service in part of the Surgery section and has state of the art diagnostic and surgical equipment.
+The Ophthalmology Service is supported by two board certified ophthalmologists.
+The residency is further supported by 28 board certified faculty in large and small animal medicine and surgery, anesthesiology, cardiology, dermatology, zoological medicine, radiology and oncology.
+The VHC has an excellent case load for residency training and offers exposure to all domestic species as well as exotics.
+The ophthalmology service has state of the art diagnostic and surgical equipment.

-The annual reappointment of the resident is contingent upon continued satisfactory performance in all aspects of the program.
+Residents receive semi-annual written evaluations that are discussed with the Resident Advisor and Hospital Director.
+Annual reappointment is contingent upon continued satisfactory performance in all aspects of the program.